History – an extract from the book 'Mountain Rescue'

 Ted Burton was to lead the team for fifteen years until 1989 when he stood down and Roger Bennett was elected to be Team Leader for the following five years.
 Ted Burton was soon accepted onto the PDMRO’s Controllers Panel and also served as Team President for a short period.
 In the 1999 New Year’s Honours list Ted was awarded Member of the British Empire for services to mountain rescue in the Peak District.

 In 1999 the team reviewed its operational status and decided to embark on a long and expensive modernisation programme for its equipment and facilities.
 Project 2000 was launched and the team set about raising the money to replace two vehicles, provide a mobile control trailer, renew the team members’ operational clothing and, most importantly, build a new and larger base.
 Nearly £165,000 was raised in an amazingly short time and building started in 2002.
-The whole project, which had been planned to take at least five years, was completed in March 2003 when the purpose designed building was opened by HRH The Duke of York.
+The whole project, which had been planned to take at least five years, was completed in March 2003 when the purpose designed building opened.

 The team’s base now occupies a position by the A6 in Dove Holes just north of Buxton, permitting easy access towards both the White Peak and the Dark Peak areas even in winter road conditions.